-Rona recently unveiled these three new ring designs, all with jade.
+Rona unveiled ring designs, all with jade.
 Their debut garnered many compliments and much enthusiasm.
 Customers honed right in on the rings and identified the shiny dark green stones immediately.
 My interest was piqued and I wanted to find out more.

 The Two Forms of Jade